faithfulmaster/python_text_manipulation/other_tasks/README.md

    --	Translate MD files (Available under the heading below)

+   --	Create config.yaml from the TW by searching in the ULB bible files (.usfm)

 - __Google Translate API to translate files (only md/text files)__ _(using_Google_Translate)_

    Steps to connect to Google Cloud API: Pre-requisite: Python 2.7 should be installed